microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 - Maximum of 100 auto-labeling policies per tenant, each targeting up to 100 sites (SharePoint or OneDrive) when they are specified individually.
 You can also specify all sites, and this configuration is exempt from the 100 sites maximum.

-- Existing values for modified, modified by, and the date are not changed as a result of auto-labeling policies—for both simulation mode and when labels are applied.
+- Existing values for modified, modified by, and the date are not changed because of auto-labeling policies—for both simulation mode and when labels are applied.
 - When the label applies encryption, the [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#rights-management-issuer-and-rights-management-owner) is the account that last modified the file.
 If this account is no longer in Azure Active Directory, the label won't be applied because these values can't be set.

 ## Protecting Sensitive Information in Exchange